ehdlg/github-random-repository/README.md

 ### Solution: Caching with a Custom Hook

-To address this, I prioritized implementing a custom React hook that caches repository data after the first API request.
-Instead of fetching a new repository on each button click, the app fetches a larger set of repositories initially and stores them in cache (using `localStorage` for now).
-This approach checks if there are cached repositoies for the selected programming language; if they exist, the app retrieves them from cache rather than making an additional API call.
-This allows the "Refresh" functionality to work almost instantly, whether for the same language or when switching to other languages.
+To address this, I implemented a custom React hook that caches repository data after the first API request.
+The app fetches a larger set of repositories initially and stores them in cache.
+Depending on the configuration, it uses either localStorage or Redis.

 - **First Load**: The app fetches multiple repositories at once for the selected programming language and caches them in the browser's `localStorage`.
 - **Subsequent Loads**: When the user clicks "Refresh" or switches to another language the app checks and pulls the next repository from the cache rather than hitting the API again.
-- **Future Plans**: I plan to implement a more robust caching system using Redis, as `localStorage` has size limitations, which was another challenge I faced during development.
+- **Backend Implementation**: A backend has been implemented using Node.js and TypeScript to manage caching with Redis.
+However, due to hosting limitations, the live preview utilizes localStorage.
+- **Testing Redis:** To test the Redis implementation, clone the repository and configure the .env file to use Redis either locally or with Redis Cloud.

 ## Technologies Used